mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Expected Behavior

-An MLS client which implements this section SHOULD include the `accepted_media_types` extension in its LeafNodes, listing all the media types it can receive.
-As usual, the client also includes `accepted_media_types` in its `capabilities` field in its LeafNodes (including LeafNodes inside its KeyPackages).
+An MLS client which implements this section SHOULD include the `content_media_types` component (in the `app_data_dictionary` extension) in its LeafNodes, listing all the media types it can receive.
+As usual, the client also includes `content_media_types` in the `app_components` list (in the `app_data_dictionary` extension) and support for the `app_data_dictionary` extension in its `capabilities.extensions` field in its LeafNodes (including in LeafNodes inside its KeyPackages).

-When creating a new MLS group for an application using this specification, the group MAY include a `required_media_type` extension in the GroupContext Extensions.
-As usual, the client also includes `required_media_types` in its `capabilities` field in its LeafNodes (including LeafNodes inside its KeyPackages).
-When used in a group, the client MUST include the `required_media_types` and `accepted_media_types` extensions in the list of extensions in RequiredCapabilities.
+When creating a new MLS group for an application using this specification, the group MAY include a `content_media_types` component (in the `app_data_dictionary` extension) in the GroupContext.
+(The creating client also includes its `content_media_types` component in its own LeafNode as described in the previous paragraph.)

-MLS clients SHOULD NOT add an MLS client to an MLS group with `required_media_types` unless the MLS client advertises it can support all of the required MediaTypes.
+MLS clients SHOULD NOT add an MLS client to an MLS group with `content_media_types` in its GroupContext unless the MLS client advertises it can support all of the required MediaTypes.
-As an exception, a client could be preconfigured to know that certain clients support the requried types.
+As an exception, a client could be preconfigured to know that certain clients support the required types.
 Likewise, an MLS client is already forbidden from issuing or committing a GroupContextExtensions Proposal which introduces required extensions which are not supported by all members in the resulting epoch.

-### Framing of application_data
+### Framing of application_data {#app-framing}

-When an MLS group contains the `required_media_types` GroupContext extension, the `application_data` sent in that group is interpreted as `ApplicationFraming` as defined below:
+When an MLS group contains the `content_media_types` component (in the `app_data_dictionary` extension) in its GroupContext, the `application_data` sent in that group is interpreted as `ApplicationFraming` as defined below:

 ~~~ tls
   struct {